cjmcguire88/custom-kernel-manager/README.md

 containing the patches you wish to apply in $HOME/.config/kernel or create a file named "patchfile"containing links to patches in $HOME/.config/kernel and kernel will download them for you.
 It can also retrieve the changelog for any version passed to it and display it in your viewer of choice.
+When run without any arguments kernel will output various information about installed kernels and backups on the system.

 ### Flags